 In that regard, the Group's strategy is based on the protection and safety of its people and its activity, as well as on technical and financial robustness, efficiency and control.
 All this with the focus on generating value for all of its stakeholder groups and the expansion of the Elecnor Group.

-Our purpose, the reason we exist
+Our purpose, our reason for existing

-We generate change and well-being by deploying infrastructure, energy and services to territories all over the world in order to develop their potential.
+We generate change and well-being: we take infrastructures, energy and services to territories all over the world so that they can develop their potential.

 Essential services